 “No one needs a savior to ride in, take over, and decide for them what would be the best approach to solve a problem.
 No one has time to play emotional caretaker for allies who would be accomplices, in general, if you have come to these spaces looking to take things away for your benefit instead of looking to contribute, than you’re already doing it wrong.”I want to contribute.

 This book has me signing up for the League of Women Voters.
 It’s my start.
 And I’ll be buying this book.
 To share.

-Three slices of pie.
+Rating: Five slices of pie.

-Copyright © 2007-2015.
-Care’s Online Book Club.
+Copyright © 2007-2021.
+Care’s Books and Pie also known as and originally created as Care’s Online Book Club.
 All rights reserved.
-This post was originally posted by Care from Care’s Online Book Club.
+This post was originally posted by Care.
 It should not be reproduced without express written permission.